 No cost to restaurants

 Hearth Shares is based on a simple and successful program called StreetSmart that began in London.
 It runs during the holidays in over 550 restaurants and over the years has raised over $10,000,000 for homeless programs in the UK.

 During the months of November and December, a tasteful card will be given to diners with the check asking them to consider adding a donation of $1 or more to their bill.
 For more information, please visit www.hearthshares.org or contact Annie Garmey at 617-369-1555 or email@example.com.

 The 2014 Restaurant Trends Seminar hosted by The Boston Restaurant Group, Inc., Cafco Construction Management, Inc., Ruberto, Israel & Weiner, P.C., Rockland Trust, USI, and the media sponsor The Boston Business Journal was held on May 12, 2014.
 The event was sold out and attended by over 200 people.
 Please visit www.rtseminar.com for updates on upcoming seminars.

 Lou Katz and Russ Stein are presenting at the Restaurant Finance Monitor’s Restaurant Finance & Development Conference.
 The event is taking place November 10-12, 2014 in Las Vegas.
 Click here for program details.

 Ruberto, Israel & Weiner attorneys have comprehensive knowledge and expertise in the areas of law in which they practice and the industries served.
 Attorneys in RIW’s Hospitality Practice Group have provided legal services to industry clients for over 30 years.

 Additionally, our attorneys organize seminars, lecture, write articles, participate in trade associations, and serve on Boards of Advisors for retail, food and hospitality industry companies.

-For a full description of our Hospitality and Retail Services Group, including a list of representative clients, click here
+For a full description of our Hospitality Practice Group, including a list of representative clients, click here

 Industry Group Attorneys